 Cap and puffed sleeves

 Another woman commented, “Real women have shoulders.”
-We do not need puffy sleeves to make them look larger and they make us look like Barbie dolls.
+We do not need puffy sleeves to make them look larger, and they make us look like Barbie dolls.
 Cap sleeves on women with bat wings do not do justice to older women either.
-Most of us prefer mid-bicep sleeves that cover our flappy skin.
+Most of us prefer mid-bicep sleeves to cover our wing flaps.

 One woman on the thread is sick of ¾ length sleeves.
-She is 5’10” but those of us who are petite often need sleeves altered.
-I love ¾ length sleeves!
+She is 5’10”, but those of us who are petite often need sleeves altered, and ¾ length eliminates that need.

 Little House on the Prairie prints

 I wrote a post about modern-day granny dresses.
-In the 70’s granny dresses had calico prints.
-However, the Old West was long ago and fashion has moved on.
+In the 70’s, granny dresses were made with calico prints.
+The Old West is ancient history, and fashion has moved on.

 French fashion tends to avoid floral prints unless they are tiny.
-There is a difference between an elegant print and one that looks like something your Grandma wore.
-The BOHO (Bohemian) look often makes use of floral prints.
+However, there is a difference between an elegant print and one that looks like something your Grandma wore.
+The BOHO (Bohomian) look often makes use of floral prints.
 It has a hippie vibe.
 If that’s what turns you on, go for it.
-It can look fabulous if done right.
+It looks fabulous if done right.

-Several women in the thread disagree and love wearing floral prints.
+Several women in the thread disagreed and love wearing floral prints.

 Smocking – anywhere

-Smocking is a decoration on a garment created by gathering a section of material into tight pleats and holding them together with parallel stitches in an ornamental pattern.
-I am more of a fan of selective pin-tucking rather than smocking as smocking can squish certain areas like the bust, and make the rest of the body look larger than it is.
+Smocking is a gathered section of material on a garment that creates tight pleats.
+They are held together with parallel stitches in an ornamental pattern.
+I am more of a fan of selective pintucks rather than smocking.
+Tight gathers squish the body, making it look larger than it is.

-Pin-tucking (a very narrow ornamental fold or pleat often arranged in rows) is a little looser and is more figure-defining.
+Pintucking (a very narrow ornamental fold or pleat often arranged in rows) is looser and is more figure-forgiving.

 Synthetic clothing

 Sometimes it’s hard to find affordable and quality clothing made of natural fabrics.
-Everything seems to be made of polyester, nylon, rayon (sometimes called viscose), or other fabrics with unusual names.
+Everything these days is made of polyester, nylon, or rayon (sometimes called viscose).

-Look at Uniqlo, Muji, Quince, COS, and Lilysilk for natural fabric clothes that don’t break the bank.
+Look at Uniqlo, Muji, Quince, COS, and Lilysilk to find clothing made with natural fabrics.

 Giant armholes

-Tank tops, which are cool in summer, sometimes have large armholes that show the bra or no bra.
-They do not bode well for most older women who are not in perfect physical shape.
+Tank tops, which are cool in summer, sometimes have large armholes and straps that show the bra or no bra.
+They do not bode well for most older women whose “girls” have descended with age.

 Deep V necks

-I love v-necks because my bust ballooned after having kids.
+I love V-necks because I grew bustier after having children.
 Crew and boatnecks make me look like a tank.
-But many V-neck dresses have deep cutouts and end up below the bottom of my bra requiring a snap.
-If the girls have sunk over the years, don’t go there.
-Including a snap would be ideal.
+But many V-neck dresses have deep cutouts and end up below the bottom of my bra, requiring a snap.
+Unless you’ve had a boob job, saggy breasts are not a feature you want to highlight in a deep V-neck.

 Cropped jackets and shirts

-Sorry gang, but my belly button is not going to be hanging out anytime soon.
+Sorry, gang, but my belly button is not going to be hanging out anytime soon.
 Maybe in my next life.
-Cropped jackets are nice if you do not have a tummy but I prefer a longer cut to cover mine.
+Cropped jackets are nice if you do not have a tummy, but I prefer a longer cut to cover my big belly.

 Skinny jeans